AllianceSoftware/django-csvpermissions/README.md

 ,          library,       report_popularity, yes,      yes,   yes,
 ```

-The first 4 columns define the permission details:
+The first 4 columns define the permission details.
+These will be used to resolve the permission code name (see [Permission Names](#permission-names)).

 **Model** is used to resolve the permission name but is otherwise not used.
 There is no checks that objects passed to the `has_perm()` actually match the correct type.